Skip to main content

 Step 1: Requirements

-1. You will need a fresh Ethereum wallet with some Sepolia ETH to interact with protocol smart contracts.
-We suggest using a fresh wallet for this purpose since the private key will be used inside the proving CLI.
+1. You will need a fresh Ethereum wallet to interact with the network.
+This wallet should not contain any funds, as the private key will be used inside the prover CLI.

-2. You will also need at least 1000 $PROVE tokens to stake to your prover.
-You can obtain these tokens through our faucet.
+3. You will also need at least 1000 testnet $PROVE tokens to stake to your prover so that you can bid for proofs.
+You can obtain these tokens through our faucet or by reaching out to us.

 Step 2: Create Your Prover